 are only released a week before the parades to stop resales.
 The most expensive seats are in the boxes around the judge’s area.
 These seats go for over £2000 a head.
 These will probably be full of the great and good of Brazil society but you never know, you might snag one.
 The parade reaches fever pitch at this point as every single dancer is working their hardest to wow the judges.
 The cheapest seats (that we had) are at the end of the route and set back a bit.
 The performers have been dancing for over 500 metres by this point and so they are a little tired but, trust me, it is still a spectacular show!

-I’ve already spent a fortune on my flights, hotel and I had too much fun drinking cocktails last night, can I afford to go and see it?
+I’ve already spent a fortune on my flights and hotel, can I afford to go and see it?

 You are in luck my friend, as there is an alternative that is entirely FREE!
 Walking towards the entrance to the Sambadrome from the metro station, you will cross a sludge-filled canal.
 It’s not all that pleasant but get used to the slight whiff and you’re in for a treat.
 Running alongside the waterway on one side are wooden bleachers that are free to sit in and directly opposite is the staging area for the parade.